mobolo723/Induction-Motor-Model-Simulink/README.md

 # Description

-This repository is a model of a three-phase induction motor made during a project using MatLab and Simulink.
-The goal of this model is to perform Park's transform and control motor's speed.
+This repository is a model of a three-phase induction motor made during a student project using MatLab and Simulink.
+The goal of this model is to perform Park's transform and control motor's speed while learning the basics of Simulink.

 As said, this is a student project and errors may be present.
+Feel free to correct or enhance the project.

 # Glossary